ahalev/py-exp-fig/README.md

      config = Config(config='path_to_a_config.yaml')
      ```
-  3. You can pass a nested dictionary defining configuration settings to `expfig.Config`.
+  3. You can pass a nested or period-deliminated dictionary defining configuration settings to `expfig.Config`.
      For example:
      ```python
      from expfig import Config